Bidens pilosa: Distribution

+The species is native to tropical America, widely naturalized throughout the warm temperate and tropical regions of the world.
+A weed of gardens, woodlands and waste areas.

 Common names

 Its many English common names include black-jack, beggarticks, hairy beggarticks, cobbler's pegs, devil's needles, hairy bidens, Spanish needle, farmers friend, Devils Pitchfork, hitch hikers and sticky beaks.

 Uses

-Although Bidens pilosa is primarily considered a weed, in many parts of the world it is also a source of food and medicine.
-The leaves have a resinous flavor, and are eaten raw, in stews, or dried for storage.
-It is especially important in eastern Africa, where it is known as michicha.
+Although Bidens pilosa is primarily considered a weed, in many parts of the world it is also a source of food and alternative medicine.
+The leaves have a resinous flavor, are eaten raw or in stews or dried for storage.
+In eastern Africa it is used for medicinal purposes for its healing power for wounds.

-In Vietnam, during the Vietnam War, soldiers adopted the herb as a vegetable, which led to it being known as the "soldier vegetable".
+During the Vietnam War, soldiers adopted the herb as a vegetable, which led to it being known as the "soldier vegetable".

-It is susceptible to hand weeding if small enough, even then must be bagged, and thick mulches may prevent it from growing.
+It is susceptible to hand weeding if small enough.
+Even then it must be bagged, and thick mulches may prevent it from growing.